RixInGithub/RixxyXDocs/index.md

 ![Loading...](https://rixingithub.github.io/RixxyXDocs/scripts/2.svg)

 So, well...
 It makes the sprite, whatever it is, colorful, and then back and so on...
 Also, did you **saw a tick** nearby the **counter** variable?
 It makes the "variable" shown in the scene, so that you would understand, how the script works.
+You could enable the tick, if you want to.